mathesar-foundation/mathesar-wiki/team/guide/tools.md

 ## 1Password
 We currently use CCI's 1Password account to share Mathesar-related passwords (e.g. staging server auth, credentials for our GitHub bot account, etc.)

-## Airtable
-We currently use CCI's Airtable account to accept incoming job applications.
-Not everyone has access, we set it up as needed.

 ## Calendly
 We use Calendly to schedule meetings with third-parties (e.g. interviews).
 Not everyone has a Calendly account, we set them up as needed.